-What are the best gamings TVs?
+What are the best gaming TVs?

 Of all the best gaming TVs, our favorite is the LG CX OLED.
 With a feature-set that's ready for next-gen gaming and the best PC support in the category, our favorite 4K TV is also the top TV for any gamer.

 For something that's just as impressive, but for under $1,000, the TCL 6-Series Roku TV (R635) is an incredible value, boasting impressive gaming capability and forward-looking features, without the premium price.
 The Vizio OLED TV is also a great option for scoring an OLED TV without spending quite so much money.

 The best gaming TVs you can buy today